vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

   collaborating.
 Generally, this should be used about 80% of the time.
 * Late-night FM DJ: This is a calm, slow, and firm tone used to communicate immovability.
-Use this instead of the assertive voice whe standing firm.
+Use this instead of the assertive voice when standing firm.
 Generally, this should be used about 20% of the time.

 He also identifies two kinds of inflections: